reimark/writing/blog/github-pages-now-supports-https-so-use-it.md

 <br/><br/>
 This is <em>excellent</em> progress, especially because <strong>for new github.io sites, HTTPS is mandatory</strong>.
 Existing github.io sites can <a href="https://help.github.com/articles/securing-your-github-pages-site-with-https/">opt-in to server-side HTTPS enforcement</a>.
 <br/><br/>
 Of course, the work's not done until GitHub Pages supports HTTPS for custom domains.
-GitHub hosts a huge number of project, personal, and conference sites that use custom domains -- including <a href="http://codeconf.com">GitHub's own CodeConf site</a> -- which all continue to put their users at risk.
 <br/><br/>
 But this is clearly involved a ton of CDN and infrastructure work by GitHub that will make custom domain HTTPS support easier, and it means that the GitHub Pages team made HTTPS support a priority for its finite engineering time.
 That deserves plenty of kudos, and bodes well for future work.
 <br/><br/>